 When choosing potted peonies, look for healthy specimens without leaf spots or weak-looking stems.
 When planting from bare tuberous roots, make sure the root clump has at least 3 to 5 “eyes”—small reddish buds that resemble potato eyes.
 These eyes will eventually elongate and become the plant’s stems.
 A mature peony should be at least 3 or 4 years old before it is divided into bare roots.
 Peony eyes start off as small reddish buds, similar to the eyes of potatoes.
 Tuberous clumps with only one or two eyes may still grow, but it will take longer to become established plants.

 If an established peony needs to be moved, transplanting should be done carefully to avoid disturbing the roots any more than necessary.
 These plants can thrive in the same spot for decades, but moving one hastily can bring about its demise.
 As with any planting, fall is the best time to move a peony.

-Water the peony plant with 1 inch of water one or two days before transplanting.
-Your peony must be well hydrated before moving it.
+One or two days before transplanting, water the peony plant with 1 inch of water.
+Your peony must be well hydrated before moving.